Cherjios/monty/README.md

 - `nop`: Does nothing
 - `sub`: Substracs the top element of the stack from the second top element of the stack
 - `div`: Substracs the top element of the stack from the second top element of the stack
+- `mul`: Multiplies the second top element of the stack with the top element of the stack
+- `mod`: Computes the rest of the division of the  second top element of the stack by the top element of the stack
+- `commnets`: Treat lines as a comments (don't do anything)
+- `pchar`: Prints the char at the top of the stack, fallowed by a new line.
+- `pstr`: Prints the  string starting at the top of the stack, fallowed by a new line.
+- `rotl`: Rotates the stack to the top
+- `rotr`: Rotates the stack to the bottom
 ---

 File Name | Description